Understanding Brachial Plexus Injuries From Delivery Errors

 Brachial plexus injuries from difficult births can lead to a condition known as Erb’s palsy, which is weakness or paralysis of the affected arm.
 It is a devastating injury, one that is in many cases preventable.

-The attorneys of Kurzban Kurzban Tetzeli and Pratt P.A. in Miami, Florida, hold hospitals and doctors accountable when their negligence causes a permanent injury in a child.
+The attorneys of Kurzban Kurzban Tetzeli & Pratt, P.A. in Miami, Florida, hold hospitals and doctors accountable when their negligence causes a permanent injury in a child.
 We handle obstetric injury cases throughout Florida and the United States.
-Call 786-401-4706 for a free initial consultation.
+Call 305-744-5888 for a free initial consultation.

 Was The Injury Preventable?

 The brachial plexus is a bundle of nerves in the neck and shoulder that control arm movements.
-A baby can suffer damage to this bundle of nerves if he or she becomes wedged in the birth canal during delivery.
+A baby can suffer damage to this bundle of nerves if they become wedged in the birth canal during delivery.
 This can happen during a breech delivery, due to prolonged labor or when the baby is too large for the birth canal.
 In most cases, only the upper nerves are damaged, which leads to Erb’s palsy.
 In some cases, both the upper and lower nerves suffer damage.

 Errors that can lead to a brachial plexus injury include: